 - 1. Set the breaker on level ground.

 - 2. Make sure the carrier's transmission is in neutral and the parking brake is engaged.

 - 3. Stop the carrier engine.

-- 4. Remove plug.
+- 4. Remove plugs.

-- 5. Remove rubber ring.
+- 5. Remove rubber rings.

-- 6. Remove tool retaining pin by using t-puller.
+- 6. Remove tool retaining pins by using t-puller.

 7. Remove tool.
 Use lifting device if necessary.
-See "Tool specifications" on page 68.
+If the tool cannot be removed contact your local dealer.